jburgaya/article_microti/README.md

-# R Markdown: Mycobacterium microti infection in bank voles 2021
+# Mycobacterium microti infection in bank voles 2021

 R Markdown document to reproduce the data anlaysis on the development and progression of the _Mycobacterium microti_ infection in a bank vole (_Myodes glareolus_) animal model. <ref>